se-edu/se-book/common/definitions.md

 <div id="def-separation-concerns-principle">

-**Separation of Concerns Principle (SoC)**: To achieve better modularity, separate the code into distinct sections, such that each section addresses a separate _concern_. -- Proposed by [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)
+**Separation of concerns principle (SoC)**: To achieve better modularity, separate the code into distinct sections, such that each section addresses a separate _concern_. -- Proposed by [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

 </div>

 <div id="def-single-responsibility-principle">

-**Single Responsibility Principle (SRP)**: A class should have one, and only one, reason to change. <sub>-- Robert C. Martin</sub>
+**Single responsibility principle (SRP)**: A class should have one, and only one, reason to change. <sub>-- Robert C. Martin</sub>

 </div>

 <div id="def-se">

-**Software Engineering**: Software Engineering is the application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software" <sub>-- IEEE Standard Glossary of Software Engineering Terminology</sub>
+**Software engineering**: Software Engineering is the application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software" <sub>-- IEEE Standard Glossary of Software Engineering Terminology</sub>

 </div>